-Perfusion MRI is a neuroimaging technique which can measure the local perfusion of brain tissues.
+Perfusion MRI is a neuroimaging technique that can measure the local perfusion of brain tissues.

 Perfusion MRI is based on the analysis of the contrast enhancement of MRI images after a peripheral injection of a contrast agent, e.g. Gd-DTPA.
 The injection of 0.1 mmol/kg is usually quick (i.e. a bolus), at a rate of 5-10 ml/s, and is followed by a saline flush.